-E. Tensioning the Blade on all Models
+E. Tensioning the Blade on the Slabber 52 should be set at 45-52 ft. lbs.
 NEVER tension your blade with the engine running.
 We ship with slight tension.
 No tension will make the blade fall of during shipment.
-If there is tension left on the blade for a period of time, it can cause flat spots in the belt.

-This will cause the blade to fall off the wheel.
+If there is tension left on the blade for a period of time, it can cause flat spots in the band wheel belts.
+This will cause excesive vibration when running or cause the blade to come off the wheel.
 Always remember to de-tension your blade when you are done sawing for the day.

 - 1. To tension or loosen the blade, see figure below. - 2.
-Turn the adjusting bolt or stud, clockwise until 60-70 ft.lbs of torque is achieved.
+Turn the adjusting bolt or stud, clockwise until 45 pounds of torque is achieved.
 The recommended tool for this is a torque wrench.
 By hand, rotate blade 3-4 full revolutions; this centers the blade on the wheels. - 4.
 With gloves on, pull up on the blade at the center guard.
-Allow for no more than a $\frac{1}{4}$ " movement up or down on the blade. - 5.
+Allow for no more than a 1⁄4" movement up or down on the blade. - 5.
 Blade guides must not be so tight they cause the blade to heat up.
 If this occurs readjust guides. - 6.
 Perform a simple test call the "Flutter" test.
 Put the guards on and then run the engine at full RPM's (be sure the blade is not in a cut during this test) and watch the blade under the top blade guard.
 The blade must run straight, if it does not, shut the engine down and apply more tension.
 Keep in mind that over tensioning will also cause the blade to flutter.
-You should have attained proper tension around 60-70 ft.lbs. pounds. - 7.
+You should have attained proper tension around 45-52 ft. pounds. - 7.
 A tensioned blade should come off the bottom of the band wheel and run straight across to the other band wheel, so there is NO sag in the blade between the two wheels. - 8.
-After your first cut wit a new blade be sure to check your tension.
-New blades will get hot and may stretch slightly. - 1.
-To tension the blade, - 2.
-Turn the adjusting bolt or stud, clockwise until 70 ft.lbs of torque is achieved.
+After your first cut with a new blade be sure to check your tension.
+New blades will get hot and may stretch slightly.